 On August 31, 2015, the Company filed the Termination Certificate for Series A Convertible Preferred Stock (the "Termination Certificate") with the Delaware Secretary of State.
 After the cancellation of the Series A Convertible Preferred Stock pursuant to the Unit Exchange described in Item 3.02 above, there were no shares of Series A Convertible Preferred Stock outstanding.
-The Termination Certificate removed the Series A Convertible Preferred Stock from the Company's authorized share capital, rendered the Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock (the "Series A Certificate of Designation") null and void and eliminated all matters set forth in the Series A Certificate of Designation with respect to the Series A Convertible Preferred Stock from the Certificate of Incorporation of the Company.
-Pursuant to the Termination Certificate, the authorized shares of Series A Convertible Preferred Stock in the Series A Certificate of Designation resumed the status of authorized but unissued and undesignated shares of preferred stock of the Company.
+The Termination Certificate removed the Series A Convertible Preferred Stock from the Company's authorized share capital, rendered the Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock (the "Series A Certificate of Designation of the Company.
+Pursuant to the Termination Certificate, the authorized shares of Series A Convertible Preferred Stock from the Certificate of Incorporation of the Company.
+Pursuant to the Termination Certificate, the authorized shares of Series A Convertible Preferred Stock from the Series A Certificate of Designation resumed the status of authorized but unissued and undesignated shares of preferred stock of the Company.